onvrb/DTSU666-Modbus/README.md

 # Dependencies

-You don't need to install these modules unless you're contributing to this project or troubleshooting some steps
+You don't need to install these modules unless you're doing some troubleshooting

 Used python modules:
 - [pyserial](https://pythonhosted.org/pyserial/)